jsnguyen/parallelize/README.md

 # parallelize

 This is a super simple package for adding decorators to parallelize your code easily.
 It is specifically designed for the case that you are running independent operations on an array of data.
+Uses the `multiprocess` package (instead of `multiprocessing`), which overcomes the serialization limitations of `pickle` by using `dill` instead.

 ## Installation

 ```
 git clone [https://github.com/jsnguyen/parallelize](https://github.com/jsnguyen/parallelize)
-pip install -e parallelize
+pip install ./parallelize
 ```

 ## Example